- Clinical science

 - Reduce number of asthma attacks → Medical therapy is escalated or de-escalated depending on the patient's individual needs.

-Self-monitoring for patients: use of a peak flow meter to measure peak expiratory flow rate (PEFR)
+Self-monitoring for patients: peak flow meter to measure peak expiratory flow rate (PEFR)

 - Patients can avoid exacerbations with frequent PEFR measurements: PEFR decreases before symptoms appear → indicates insufficient medication regimen